TheOctahedron/KalKro_TextBased/README.md

 **My next steps are**:
 1. Complete the 'Marketing Simulator'.
 2. (IMPORTANT): Get this code in order and make it cleaner.
 (IN PROCESS)
-3. Finish the OctaChart..
-(IN PROCESS)
+3. Add more screenshots to the README and more information.
 4. etc...

 ## SCREENSHOTS